Three Different Ways to Work with Me

 In a Project Engagement, I'll do a bunch of financial analysis behind the scenes to help you navigate one particular area of your financial life.

-Ongoing Planning is a full-service offering for therapists who want a partner to help ensure every aspect of their financial life supports their life vision.
+Holistic & Ongoing Planning is my full-service offering for therapists who want an ongoing partner to help ensure every aspect of their financial life supports their life vision.